 Do some basic planning.
 Assess your course goals in terms of content, length, pricing/income, etc. and compare those to your available time and time management skills.
 Then create a calendar for course creation, sketching out roughly the lectures and sections you will work on, when and for how long.
 Build in activities like researching and buying video equipment, taking a competitor or other course, or creating quizzes.

-You can even plan activities after your target launch date by making plans for course updates before key Udemy sales or by withholding some content that can be used later for updates and the chance to re-market your course
+You can even plan activities after your target launch date by making plans for course updates before key Udemy sales or by withholding some content that can be used later for updates and the chance to re-market your course.
+This is one ploy that Udemy instructors do to ensure that they get more students.

 A useful tool for staying motivated and on track is to set yourself short term and long term income goals, say quarterly targets.
 Then build in what you need to do to get there.